-Mr. Chairman, Mr. Director-General, distinguished ambassadors and delegates,
+Mr Chairman, Mr Director-General, Distinguished ambassadors and delegates,

-It is an honor to join you today as part of the Fourth Review Conference of the Chemical Weapons Convention (CWC) to evaluate the implementation of the Convention and address significant developments over the last five years.
-Without a doubt, the Organization for the Prohibition of Chemical Weapons (OPCW) has undergone more change and faced more challenges in the last five years than in the preceding fifteen years combined, greatly deserving its Nobel Peace Prize.
+It is an honour to join you today as part of the Fourth Review Conference of the Chemical Weapons Convention (hereinafter "the Convention") to evaluate the implementation of the Convention and address significant developments over the last five years.
+Without a doubt, the Organisation for the Prohibition of Chemical Weapons (OPCW) has undergone more change and faced more challenges in the last five years than in the preceding fifteen years combined, greatly deserving its Nobel Peace Prize.

-Indeed, the OPCW is a Nobel Peace Prize winning organization for a reason.
-As highlighted by U.S. Deputy Secretary of State Sullivan at the historic special session of the Conference of the States Parties in June, the Organization has proven, again and again, its ability to adapt readily to change, to respond ably and quickly to wide-ranging crises, and to remain relevant to the ever changing security environment, with its highly professional and dedicated experts.
-It is essential that the Organization retain this adaptability.
-Responsible states parties must continue to find ways to deter future CW use and restore the international norm against the use of chemical weapons.
+Indeed, the OPCW is a Nobel Peace Prize winning organisation for a reason.
+As highlighted by United States Deputy Secretary of State Sullivan at the historic special session of the Conference of the States Parties in June, the Organisation has proven, again and again, its ability to adapt readily to change, to respond ably and quickly to wide-ranging crises, and to remain relevant to the ever changing security environment, with its highly professional and dedicated experts.
+It is essential that the Organisation retain this adaptability.
+Responsible states parties must continue to find ways to deter future chemical weapons use and restore the international norm against the use of chemical weapons.

-One of the founding principles of the CWC is to "exclude completely the possibility of use of chemical weapons, through implementation of the provisions" of the CWC.
+One of the founding principles of the Convention is to "exclude completely the possibility of use of chemical weapons, through implementation of the provisions" of the Convention.
 The success of this principle depends entirely on all States Parties' compliance with their obligations.
 When States Parties fail to meet these obligations, they must be held accountable.
 No one should think that they can develop, retain, use, or transfer chemical weapons and get away with it.
 Unfortunately, there are States Parties in this room that think their conduct has no consequences and that they can act with impunity.
 Today, I would like to focus on non-compliance by those States Parties and highlight what we have done and what we need to do to take on the challenges posed by these States.
 Member States should join together, just as we did in June, and hold those responsible accountable.

-First, let me start with addressing the Syrian regime's chemical weapons program and its repeated use of chemical weapons against its own people.
+First, let me start with addressing the Syrian regime's chemical weapons programme and its repeated use of chemical weapons against its own people.

-Although destruction of the declared Syrian regime stockpile was completed in August 2014, the Syrian regime has used chemical weapons against its people from before it joined the Chemical Weapons Convention and its repeated use has continued.
+Although destruction of the declared Syrian regime stockpile was completed in August 2014, the Syrian regime has used chemical weapons against its people from before it joined the Convention and its repeated use has continued.
 The Syrian regime repeatedly used chemical weapons to compensate for its lack of military manpower to achieve battlefield goals and to compel rebel surrender.

 The Syrian Arab Republic was found responsible for four attacks in 2014, 2015, and 2017.
-It likely would have been found responsible for additional chemical weapons use if Russia had not used its veto on the UN Security Council to block renewal of the OPCW-UN Joint Investigative Mechanism.
+It likely would have been found responsible for additional chemical weapons use if Russia had not used its veto on the United Nations Security Council to block renewal of the OPCW-United Nations Joint Investigative Mechanism (JIM).

 To be clear, Syria has retained the ability to produce and use more chemical weapons.
-The United States assesses the regime still has chemicals - specifically sarin and chlorine - that can be used in future attacks.
-The Syrian military also has a wide variety of chemical capable munitions - including grenades, aerial bombs, and improvised munitions - that can be used with little or no warning.
-Indeed, the June CSP decision concludes that the Assad regime has failed to declare and destroy all of its chemical weapons and chemical weapons production facilities.
+The United States assesses the regime still has chemicals-specifically sarin and chlorine-that can be used in future attacks.
+The Syrian military also has a wide variety of chemical capable munitions-including grenades, aerial bombs, and improvised munitions-that can be used with little or no warning.
+Indeed, the June Conference of the States Parties decision concludes that the Assad regime has failed to declare and destroy all of its chemical weapons and chemical weapons production facilities.